tenatek/atlan-docs/docs/schemas.md

 Used to indicate that the expected value is either:

-- an object representing a new resource pertaining to this model, or another model.
+* an object representing a new resource.
 The new resource will be validated, stored in the database, and replaced with its MongoDB `ObjectID` in the parent resource.
-- the MongoDB `ObjectID` of an existing resource pertaining to this model, or another model.
+* the MongoDB `ObjectID` of another, existing resource.

 With `type: 'ref'`, the __descriptor__ must contain the `ref` key, whose value is a string, the name of the model that the referenced resource pertains to.